Mercy For Animals

 Started 10 petitions

-Wendy’s has always claimed to take corporate responsibility and the humane treatment of animals seriously.
-Unfortunately, Mercy For Animals has recently learned that Wendy’s actually profits from horrific animal cruelty it claims to reject.
-Wendy’s allows its suppliers to abuse chickens in ways other chains have banned for being too cruel.
-Raised in near total darkness, many birds are bred to grow so large, so fast they are crippled by their own weight.
-They often suffer from constant leg pain so severe the animals can’t stand, so they spend almost all their time sitting in their own waste.
-At slaughter, they are shackled upside down and shocked with electricity before their throats are cut open—all while fully conscious.
-Many are even scalded alive.
-Unlike other restaurants, Wendy’s refuses to improve its chicken welfare policy.
-Wendy’s has already fallen behind the leadership of Chipotle, Noodles & Company, Panera Bread, Starbucks, Shake Shack, Le Pain Quotidien, and Pret A Manger, restaurant chains with detailed public commitments for improving the welfare of chickens in their supply chains.
-If current CEO Todd Penegor can't meet consumers’ urgent demands for transparency and accountability, it’s time for Wendy’s to find a new CEO who can.
-Please ask Wendy’s leaders to adopt the same basic animal welfare commitments for chickens as their competitors and boycott their restaurants until they do.
-Wendy’s should agree to source only chickens from farms that use higher-welfare breeds; do not use live-shackle slaughter; and provide enrichments, reduced stocking density, and improved light and litter quality.
+Did your chicken come from a house of horrors?
+If you eat at Moe's, the answer is probably yes.
+Moe's has failed to publicly commit to a meaningful chicken welfare policy.
+Without a comprehensive policy, Moe's leaves room for its suppliers to abuse chickens in ways other chains have banned for being too cruel.
+Chickens may be raised in near total darkness, many bred to grow so large and fast they collapse under their own weight.
+Many may suffer from constant leg pain so severe they can’t stand and spend almost all their time sitting in their own waste.
+At slaughter, they may be shackled upside down and shocked with electricity before their throats are cut open—all while fully conscious.
+Many may even be scalded alive.
+Unlike other restaurant chains, Moe's has failed to publish a chicken welfare policy addressing abuses inflicted on chickens in its supply chain.
+Moe's has already fallen behind Qdoba, Burger King, Chipotle, Panera Bread, and Pret A Manger, chains with detailed public commitments for improving the welfare of chickens in their supply chains, and other massive food companies, including Aramark, Compass Group, and Sodexo, which have done the same.
+If current CEO Steve DeSutter can't meet consumers’ urgent demands for transparency and accountability, it’s time for Moe's to find a new CEO who can.
+Please join Mercy For Animals in asking Moe's leaders to adopt the same comprehensive chicken welfare commitments as their competitors.
+And let’s boycott their restaurants until they do.
+Moe's should agree to comply with Global Animal Partnership’s standards, which require companies to source only chickens from farms that use higher-welfare breeds; provide enrichments, including improved litter and lighting; and reduce stocking density.
+Additionally, Moe's should agree to stop using chickens who have been processed using live-shackle slaughter.
 The company should also commit to third-party auditing to demonstrate compliance with these standards.

 Qdoba Mexican Eats: Stop Supporting Chicken Torture!